neuralarc-ai/twnty.ai/VERCEL_CRON_SETUP_COMPLETE.md

 3. **Check Vercel Dashboard** → Settings → Crons
 4. **Monitor** the first few runs in the logs

-The cron job will run automatically every hour starting after the first successful deployment! 🎉
+The cron job will run automatically **once per day at midnight UTC** starting after the first successful deployment! 🎉

+**Free Tier Note:** For hourly execution, consider upgrading to Pro plan or use external cron service.